f4ejkai/Deep-learning-Home-Work-4/README.md

 # Deep-learning-Home-Work-4
-The homework #4 for deep learning class
+The Problem #2 of  homework #4 for deep learning class